An impact model of the electrostatic force: Coulomb's law re-visited

 where $\eta_{\rm E}$ and $\kappa_{\rm E}$ are the corresponding (electrostatic) emission and absorption coefficients\,--\,the latter will, however, be called \emph{interaction} coefficient, because it controls the interaction rate of a charge with a certain spatial dipole density.
 The momentum conservation can, in general, be fulfilled by isotropic absorption and emission processes.
 The assumptions as outlined will lead to a distribution of the emitted dipoles in the rest frame of an isolated charge, $Q$, with a spatial density of

 where $\Del V_r$ is given in Eq.~(\ref{eqn.volume}).
 The radial emission is part of the background, which has a larger number density than $\rho_Q(r)$ at most distances, $r$, of interest.
 Note that the emission of the dipoles from $Q$ does not change the number density, $\rho_{\rm E}$, in the environment of the charge, but reverses the orientation of about \emph{half} of the dipoles affected.
+Details of the interaction involving virtual dipoles to achieve this orientation are presented in Sect.~\ref{ss.interact} with special reference to Fig.~\ref{fig.indirect}.

 The total number of dipoles will, of course, not be changed either.
 For a certain $r_Q$, defined as the charge radius of $Q$, it has to be

 because all dipoles of the background that come so close interact with the charge $Q$ in some way.
 At this stage, this is a formal description awaiting further quantum electrodynamic studies in the near-field region of charges.
 The quantity $\rho_Q(r)$ for $r > r_Q$ depends on the dipole emission at the time $t_0 = t_Q - r/c_0$ in line with the required retardation.